FilaCo/dodge/docs/spec.md

 1. Line comments start with the character sequence `//` and stop at the end of the line.
 2. Block comments start with the character sequence `/*` and stop with the first subsequent character sequence `*/`.
-3. Doc comments start with the character sequence `///` and at the end of the line

 A comment cannot start inside a rune or string literal, or inside a comment.
 A block comment containing no newlines acts like a space.
 Any other comment acts like a newline.

-Doc comments are parsed into HTML library documentation.

 ### Tokens